Skip to content

 To replace source texts, follow these steps:

-1. In the project Dashboard tab, select the necessary language.
+1. On the project Dashboard page, select the necessary language.

 2. Click Translate All or choose a file for translation.